Memorial Garden and Memorial Overlook Policies

 - Visitors and leashed dogs should stay on the gravel or bark areas at all times.

-- Families shall schedule memorial events through the cemetery association and pay all costs associated with plaques and scatter rights.
+- Families must schedule memorial events through the cemetery association and pay all costs associated with plaques and scatter rights.

 The EMCA reserves the right to change policies or prices at any time.